tasriyan/Knara.MultiTenant.IsolationEnforcer/tests/MultiTenant.Enforcer.RoslynTests/roslyn_tests_scenarios.md

-﻿### Scenario 1: SAFE DbContext derived from TenantDbContext A db context that is derived from `TenantDbContext` is considered SAFE and should compile without issues when used anywhere.
+﻿### Scenario 1: SAFE DbContext derived from TenantIsolatedDbContext A db context that is derived from `TenantIsolatedDbContext` is considered SAFE and should compile without issues when used anywhere.
 ```csharp
 public class Company
 {